 NYO Jazz is a summer program, scheduled each year for three to four weeks between late June and early August depending on the tour destination and itinerary.
-Specific arrival and departure information will be announced at a later date.
+Specific arrival and departure information for 2022 will be announced at a later date but we expect the program to run from mid-July to early August.
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 What music will NYO Jazz perform?

 NYO Jazz will showcase the tremendous reach of American music through the lens of jazz.
 From early swing to hip-hop, the big band has been the canvas on which much of America’s music is presented.
-A broad range of charts that cover several decades and show the evolution of the big band from swing-era like classics like Ellington’s “Mood Indigo” to the buoyant rhythms of Common will be explored.
+A broad range of charts that cover several decades and show the evolution of the big band from classics like Ellington’s “Mood Indigo” to John Coltrane’s “Giant Steps.”

 Where does the NYO Jazz training residency take place?

 NYO Jazz is in residence at Purchase College, SUNY, for the initial part of the program.
 Located in Westchester County, 30 miles north of New York City on 550 scenic acres, Purchase College has outstanding rehearsal and practice facilities, including a conservatory music building and a highly regarded, multi-venue performing arts center.
 Musicians live in campus housing, and meals are provided by the College Dining Service.

 Where will the ensemble tour?